-Bravemansgame heads King George contenders
+Bravemansgame heads nine King George contenders

 |Venue: Kempton Racecourse Date: 26 December Time: 14:30 GMT Coverage: Commentary on BBC Radio 5 Live

-Bravemansgame heads nine horses still in contention for the King George VI Chase at Kempton on 26 December.
+Bravemansgame heads nine horses set to contest the King George VI Chase at Kempton on 26 December.

 The Charlie Hall Chase winner is one of three hopefuls for trainer Paul Nicholls, who is seeking a 13th win in the race.